I run 3 Hugo blogs for different purposes.

 posts/hugo-blog-multi-site-management.md

 All lowercase, hyphen-separated.
-The URL becomes the filename directly.
+The URL maps directly to the filename.

 Theme Updates